Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/data_transfer.rst

 ------------------

 Auto Transform
-   Automatically computer the transformation to get the best possible match between source and destination meshes.
+   Automatically computes the transformation to get the best possible match between source and destination meshes.
 Object Transform
    Evaluate source and destination meshes in global space.
 Only Neighbor Geometry